-To give yourself a rosemary oil scalp massage, you can simply add a couple of drops to your shampoo—or, dilute it with another oil, like olive or coconut, and apply it directly to your scalp and massage it in.
+Simply add a couple of drops of Rosemary Oil to your shampoo—or, dilute it with another oil, like olive or coconut, and apply it directly to your scalp and massage it in.

 On average, hair grows a half an inch per month, but it's how you treat your hair that determines how much you'll retain.
 If your hair breaks before it gets past your shoulders, an egg mask will be your savior.
 Eggs contain lecithin and protein, which strengthen, nourish, and heal your strands.
 Plus, their high sulfur content might even help your pesky dandruff problem.

 To make the mask, mix two eggs with two tablespoons of olive oil.
 If the stickiness bothers you, you can add half a cup of water to dilute the mixture.
 Apply the mask directly to dry, brushed hair, and leave it on for up to 30 minutes.
 Then, shampoo and condition as usual for stronger strands.

 Castor oil is the unsung hero of the hair world—you might even be tempted to ditch your coconut oil for it after reading this.
 First of all, castor oil has antifungal and antibacterial properties to help combat scalp infections that prevent your hair from growing.
 Second, it’s filled with omega-6 fatty acids, vitamin E, proteins, and other nutrients that can penetrate your parched strands and seal your hair shaft to retain moisture.
 Thirdly, it makes an amazing hot oil treatment—massaging the oil into your roots will help your scalp drink up all of the nutrients and help promote hair growth.

 To give yourself a hot oil treatment, massage the oil into your scalp and then apply it all the way to the ends of your strands.
 Pile your hair on top of your head, cover it with a shower cap, and blast your strands with a blow-dryer for 15 minutes.
 Feel free to jump in the shower and shampoo and condition as usual.
 You’ll notice softer strands instantly.